JubJT/JubJT/README.md

 <h2>:rocket: About Me</h2>

-  I am a Data Analyst & Scientist with a strong understanding of programming, data analysis, and computer graphics.
-I am skilled in deriving insights and creating compelling visualizations from data using industry-standard tools such as Tableau, Power BI, PostgreSQL, and Python.
-My passion lies in making data-driven decisions and solving challenging problems.
-I leverage my skills and experiences to provide professional analysis and visualization, generate actionable reports, and create intuitive Dashboards.
+  A data-driven data analyst with foundational knowledge in data science and data engineering, complemented by a background in programming and computer graphics.
+Proficient in industry-standard tools such as SQL, Python, Excel, Power BI, and Tableau, specialize in analyzing data, creating insightful visualizations, and designing intuitive dashboards.
+Adaptable to new tools and technologies, with dedication to expanding and developing skills to tackle challenges and drive innovation.
+Passionate about transforming raw data into meaningful insights and committed to delivering professional analysis that solves complex problems and empowers informed decision-making.

-  __Interests__ : Data Analytics, Data Science, Machine Learning, Backend Development, Software Development, and Cybersecurity.
-Open to any Job or Collaboration opportunities.
+Feel free to reach out to connect, collaborate, or discuss opportunities.
+Whether you're looking for insightful analysis or simply someone passionate about data and analytics.
+I'm always open to meaningful conversations and professional engagements.
+Let's create something impactful together!

 <h2>:hammer_and_wrench: Skills</h2>
 <ul>